 Here’s one of the best BCG resume tips we can offer: as you detail your work experiences, quantify any results you achieved.
 Translation: use numbers and metrics whenever possible.
 Showcase the impact of your work – what did you do, how did you do it, and what did it result in?

 Finally, you want to take a balanced but serious approach to your extracurricular activities.
 If your experiences and passions demonstrate you have skills relevant to being a great consultant, then by all means include them.
-But this is also a chance for you to convey your own individuality to an employer.
+But this is also a chance for you to convey your own individuality to BCG.
 This helps you stand out from other applicants.
 It’s especially helpful if you can convey interests that will help you connect with coworkers and clients.
 Participation in team sports, community service, and charity work are examples of this.

 BCG Resume Tips

-We also want to hammer home some key BCG resume tips when it comes to formatting your BCG resume.
+Here are some key BCG resume tips when it comes to formatting your BCG resume.